nascarsdale/aoe2techtree/README.md

 requirements will be printed.

 A few important notes:
-Something important to know is that not all the techs have the same name as they do in the tech tree.
+Not all the techs have the same name as they do in the tech tree.
 For example, "bracer" keeps the same name, but the other blacksmith upgrades have been changed to "melee attack N" (where N is 1,2, or 3), "cavalry armor N", "archer armor N", and "infantry armor N".

 Everything is lowercase.
-I have generally tried to keep the same name as the tech tree for non-blacksmith techs and units(e.g., "skirmisher" instead of "skirm").
+I have generally tried to keep the same name as the tech tree for non-blacksmith techs and units (e.g., "skirmisher" instead of "skirm").

 If there is confusion, run "print-all-units.py" which will print the